This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 If some suggested keywords, images, or headings are hyperlinked, we would not count them towards occurances.

-In other words, it counts more toward the optimization of the linked page than the content you're optimizing.
+In other words, it counts more toward optimizing the linked page than the content you're optimizing.

-This approach helps us be more accurate with the suggestions as it also helps us to exclude the navigation, menu, and footers from the suggestions & calculations.
+This approach helps us be more accurate with the suggestions as it also allows us to exclude the navigation, menu, and footers from the suggestions & calculations.

 Internal links

-Building the right structure of your domain using internal links is one of the essential things to do in SEO.
+Building the proper structure of your domain using internal links is one of the essential things to do in SEO.

 Surfer will look up linking possibilities using the site search and suggest other URLs within your domain you should consider as internal links sources.